 The fine search is the final phase of the beacon search and classically involves the final approach below 10 meters and the bracketing stages.
 This is the part of the search that rescuers struggle with the most.
 Regardless of the beacon, it is essential to slow down during this stage; however, even then, this is also the phase of the search where you can see the most considerable difference between products concerning processing power, precision, and ease-of-use.

 When it came to the fine search, we found a lot of variability in the precision; some were slightly better than others at getting the victim in the center of our brackets more efficiently.

 Maximum range is important, but it isn't nearly as critical as the categories we've mentioned above.
 People often like to put a lot of weight in a given model's maximum range because it's an easier quantifiable number, but that doesn't make it more important.
-While no one will argue more range isn't nice, having say a 60 meter range over a 45 meter range will have a minimal difference in reducing rescuers overall time for the reasons listed below (regarding search strip width).A Note on Range
+While no one will argue more range isn't nice, a 60-meter range over a 45-meter range will have a minimal difference in reducing rescuers' overall time for the reasons listed below (regarding search strip width).A Note on Range

 A manufacturer's stated maximum range is always measured with the searching beacon perfectly in line with the transmitting beacon, which is considered perfect orientation or perfect "coupling."
 This is a standard for manufacturers and is the same format for our in-house range test.
 It is important to note that it is unlikely you will get that much range in a real-world setting because the odds of getting the perfect alignment are extremely slim.